steveklabnik/rust_for_rubyists/book/chapter-06.md

 Pipes, Channels, and Ports
 --------------------------

 If our tasks are 100% isolated, they wouldn't be that useful: we need some kind of communication between tasks in order to get back useful results.
 We can communicate between tasks with pipes.
-Pipes have two
+Pipes have two ends: a channel that sends info down the pipe, and a port that receives info.
+If you've used these concepts in other languages, Rust's are similar, except that Rust's are explicitly typed.
+Some implementations of this pattern in other languages do not make this distinction.
+Otherwise, they're very similar.
-ends: a channel that sends info down the pipe, and a port that receives info.

 Here's an example of a task that sends us back a 10:

 ~~~ {.rust}